Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 That ended the call.
 There wasn’t much else to do, so Jeremy started on his homework.

 His life had changed.
 So much, so fast, so good, so satisfying, so amazing, and all at once.
 Jeremy felt tears begin to pool in his eyes, and he let them flow.
 They were happy tears, and he was smiling.
-His life changed, no one else’s.
+Yes, for once his life had changed, and for the better.
+That’s what it was:

 One life changed.